-Zeus had his golden throne on the highest summit of Mount Olympus and was respected and awed by all Gods and mortals.
-All the kings boasted that they descended from Zeus.
+Zeus had his golden throne on the highest peak of Mount Olympus and was respected and revered by all gods and mortals.
+All kings boasted that they were descended from Zeus.

 Appearance of Zeus

-Zeus was strong and imposing, with long, oftentimes curly hair.
+Zeus was strong and imposing, with long, often curly hair.